No guarantees Bruno Fernandes will join Man Utd as Jorge Mendes reveals Sporting have spoken with other clubs | Goal.com

 Nonetheless, Sporting remain in significant financial distress and club directors expect Fernandes to leave to cover losses.

-With less than two weeks left of the January transfer window, all eyes are on Man Utd's executive vice-chairman Ed Woodward to get a deal wrapped up for Fernandes, with first-team regulars Paul Pogba and Scott McTominay both still sidelined.
+With less than two weeks left of the January transfer window, all eyes are on United's executive vice-chairman Ed Woodward to get a deal wrapped up for Fernandes, with first-team regulars Paul Pogba and Scott McTominay both still sidelined.

 Their shortage of forward options also came back to haunt them on Sunday with the news that Marcus Rashford had suffered a double stress fracture in his back following the FA Cup third-round replay against Wolves.

-United are sitting in fifth place in the Premier League, but a testing clash against champions Man City awaits at the end of the month, while Nuno Espirito Santo's Wolves and Chelsea lie in wait in February.
+United are sitting in fifth place in the Premier League, and face Burnley at home on Wednesday evening before tough tests against Wolves and Chelsea lie in wait in February.

+Ole Gunnar Solskjaer's side will also meet Watford or Tranmere in the FA Cup fourth round at the weekend before the second leg of their Carabao Cup semi-final against local rivals Manchester City next week.